Skip to Content

 Pros and Cons of Stucco Siding on Your Kimberly Rental Property

-Popular throughout the American Southwest, many use stucco siding in a variety of different climates and areas.
-This is because stucco is a cement-based plaster applied over a galvanized wire mesh called a lathe.
-This makes the plaster adhere to the wall surface and adds strength.
-Stucco is usually applied in at least three coats, with the top or finish coat including any color or special finishing techniques.
+Stucco siding is a popular choice in many parts of the world, not just the American Southwest.
+Reason being, stucco is a cement-based plaster applied over a galvanized wire mesh called a lathe, which helps the plaster adhere to the wall surface and adds durability.
+At least three coats of stucco are typically applied, with the final coat being the one incorporates any desired color or special finishing techniques.

-• Stucco is tinted, not painted, which means that it can withstand fading for decades.
+• Stucco is tinted, not painted, so it can withstand fading for decades.

-• Texturized stucco lends to a unique and decorative look.
+• Stucco can be textured for a unique and decorative look.

-• Stucco produces excellent shield versus inclement weather.
+• Stucco provides exceptional protection against inclement weather.

-• The cost of stucco itself is relatively low, making it an economical option.
+• The cost of stucco itself is relatively low in comparison with other types of siding, making it an economical option.

-• Stucco requires professional installation, which can essentially increase the cost.
+• Stucco requires professional installation, which can drastically increase the cost.

-• Applying stucco can be an inefficient activity, with most professional stucco companies requiring several days to finalize the venture.
+• Putting stucco can be a time-intensive project, with most professional stucco companies requiring several days to finish the job.

-Another dispute is whether you can manage to depreciate the expense of your stucco finish over a period of years.
-According to the IRS, a large improvement like adding stucco to your rental property’s exterior depreciates over time.
-This means that you will be able to deduct the full cost of the stucco siding, but not all at once.
-This crafts a careful assessment of your cash flows and tax situation, an invaluable part of your decision-making process.
+An additional factor is whether you can afford to depreciate the cost of your stucco finish over several years.
+As reported by the IRS, a significant improvement like adding stucco to your rental property’s exterior cannot be deducted as an expense but rather depreciated over time.
+Therefore, you can deduct the total cost of the stucco siding, but not in one go.
+This makes carefully assessing your cash flows and tax situation a critical aspect of your decision-making process.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.